FarronF/limerick-council-meetings/meetings/2020/12/04-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 2nd October 2020.md

 compliance with covid regulations.
 However, he would revert if there were different practices in

-Galway or other local authorities.---
+Galway or other local authorities.
+---
 **Presentation on Policing Plan, University of Limerick Academic Year 2020/2021**

 Superintendent Sugrue gave Presentation on The Policing Plan at The University of Limerick.
 He